fleckleind/AIGC/VQVAE/README.md

 ```

 ## Codebook Loss
-According to the designed nearest neighbour method, VQ-VAE indirectly updates the codebook/embedding space by optimising the similarity between the encoder output $z_e$ and the decoder input $z_q$ as follows.
+According to the designed nearest neighbour method, VQ-VAE indirectly updates the codebook by optimising the similarity between the encoder output $z_e$ and the decoder input $z_q$ as follows.
 ```math
 L_e = \lVert z_e(x)-z_q(x)\rVert_2^2
 ```